coderefinery/git-intro/_episodes/05-branches.md

 A branch is a pointer to a commit.

 A tag is a pointer to a commit, too.
+The reason we use tags is that tags can be given a semantic meaning to humans (it is difficult to remember and compare hashes).

 The difference between a branch and a tag is that a branch pointer moves forward as we add commits, whereas a tag should always **point to the same